fjodor-rybakov/discord-nestjs/README.md

 - `allowCommands` - Binding channels and user to a command.
 Can be overridden in the handler decorator
   - `name` \* - Command name
   - `channels` - List of channel IDs with which the command will work
-  - `directMessageFor` - List of user IDs with which the command will work
+  - `users` - List of user IDs with which the command will work
 - `webhook` - Connecting with webhook
   - `webhookId` \* - Webhook id
   - `webhookToken` \* - Webhook token